How will a blended Yearly Meeting work?

-We try to be quiet in body, mind and spirit.
-We don't worship on our own.
-We look for a sense of connection with those around us, with our deepest selves, with God.
-As we feel this sense of connection grow stronger, we may begin to see the world and our relationships in a new way.
-Our worship may take us to a deep place, beyond our own thoughts and ideas and help us respond more creatively to our lives and the world around us.
+In the quiet we look for a sense of connection.
+This might be a connection with those around us, with our deepest selves, or perhaps with God.
+As we feel this sense of encounter grow stronger, we may begin to see the world and our relationships in a new way.
+Our worship may take us beyond our own thoughts and ideas to help us respond more creatively to the world around us.

-In a Quaker meeting you can sit anywhere you want.
-We do not reserve or have special seats.
+You can sit anywhere you want.
+No seats are special or reserved.
 Chairs or benches are usually arranged in a circle or a square.
-This helps us to be aware of each another and reminds us that we are worshipping together as equals.
+This helps us connect with each another and reminds us that we are worshipping as equals.
 The meeting starts as soon as the first person enters the room.

-The Bible and copies of a book called Quaker faith & practice – a collection of writing and experiences of Quakers from our 350-year history – are to hand.
-We also use a small booklet called Advices & queries; a collection of prompts, insights and questions that Quakers read regularly.
+The Bible and copies of a book called Quaker faith & practice will be available on a table.
+Quaker faith & practice is a collection of writing from our 375-year history.
+People may read from it quietly, or sometimes aloud as ministry.
+We also use a small booklet called Advices & queries, which is a collection of prompts, insights and questions.

-There are around 500 Quaker meetings in Britain, attended by more than 20,000 people.
-If you would like to join us, you are very welcome.
-Use our search to find a local meeting.
+There are around 500 Quaker groups – also called meetings – in Britain.
+If you would like to join us, you would be very welcome.
+Use our search to find a meeting near you.